timy352/exceltohtml/README.md

 12. By default column widths and row heights are as per the original Excel spreadsheet.
 However an 'Auto' mode is available as an option where the browser is allowed to choose them itself.
 This option can be useful for wide spreadsheets and/or narrower screens.

-13. If the default 'Print' option is selected, it will look similar to a printed Excel sheet, with headers and footers displayed, but no row and column references.
+13. If the default 'Print' option is selected, it will look similar to a printed Excel sheet following the 'Print Area' setting (if set), with headers and footers displayed, but no row and column references.

 14. If the 'Spreadsheet' option is selected then it will display the name of the sheet at the top together with the correct row and column references in the usual gray background along the top and left hand side as per a spreadsheet.
 Headers and footers will not be shown in this mode.

+15. It will follow the Excel spreadsheet as to whether gridlines are shown or not.
+When gridlines would normally be shown there is an option to not display them.

-15. The resultant html code is designed to be used either as is, or (after saving) included in another html file.
+16. The resultant html code is designed to be used either as is, or (after saving) included in another html file.

 If anyone finds any problems or has sugestions for enhancements, please contact me on timothy.edwards1@btinternet.com